mogeko/haskell-extension-pack/README.md

 ## Dependencies

-[haskell-linter](https://marketplace.visualstudio.com/items?itemName=hoovercj.haskell-linter) is a wrapper for [hlint](https://github.com/ndmitchell/hlint).
+[haskell-linter](https://marketplace.visualstudio.com/items?itemName=hoovercj.haskell-linter) expects a version of [hlint](https://github.com/ndmitchell/hlint) >= 1.9.1 to be installed and already added to the path.

 ## Want to see your extension added?